HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 - To set the input size and the output size has the same size spatially when S = 1 set zero padding to be P = ( F - 1 ) /2
+- The depth of the output size: it corresponds to the number of filters